splorp/newtontalk-faq/newtontalk-faq.md

 [Grant Hutchinson](https://splorp.com/) has been administering the mailing list and website since March 2007.

-In May 2008, Grant started the [@newtontalk](https://twitter.com/newtontalk) Twitter account and has maintained its editorial (and occasionally snarky) voice ever since.
+In May 2008, Grant opened the @newtontalk Twitter account.
+He maintained its editorial (and occasionally snarky) voice up until February 2026, when the account was permanently mothballed.

 In November 2023, Grant added the [@newtontalk@bitbang.social](https://bitbang.social/@newtontalk) Mastodon account.